bkleinen/bkleinen.github.io/classes/ws2020/info3/index.md

 Due dates:

-* Lab Reports: See the Moodle hand in field.
-Usuall on Tuesday 10pm before the next lab with a new assignment.
+* Lab Reports: See the Moodle hand-in field.
+Usually at Tuesday 10pm before the next lab with a new assignment.
 * Oral Test: See the individual lab pages.
 Usually during the next lab with a new assignment.